Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2018-04-09-vector-quantization.1.md

 mathjax: true
 ---

 The goal of VQ is to perform compression and decompression using a given codebook.
-So, annother question is, _How to generate a codebook?_
+So, annother question is, _"How to generate a codebook?"_

 <!--more-->